google/google-analytics-utilities/README.md

 ## Universal Analytics

-### How to set up the script

-Follow these steps to properly set up the script:

-1. Join [this group](https://groups.google.com/g/google-analytics-utilities-users) to gain access to the spreadsheet.
-2. Create a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1sWsanYzEOU3uQxjnyub_oyVGVInTjmsVkuaIomjNv80/edit?resourcekey=0-jaWrFAHGkdtZ0g5g1y-7jw#gid=347179575).

-The spreadsheet is now ready to use the Google Analytics Utilities sheet.
-The first time you run a function from the menu, you will need to authorize the permissions for the script and then run the function a second time.

-If you are not copying the script, then the Google Analytics API and Analytics Reporting API services need to be enabled.

 ### Account Summaries

-Go to GA Utilities and click on List Account Summaries.
-The script will identify all of the Google Analytics accounts your email has access to and list a flattened table of accounts, properties, and views to the “Account Summaries” sheet.
+Go to Google Analytics Utilities > Universal Analytics and click on List Account Summaries.
+The script will identify all of the Google Analytics accounts your email has access to and list a flattened table of accounts, properties, and views in the “UA Account Summaries” sheet.
 This sheet can then be used to select specific accounts, properties, or views for other functions, like listing custom dimensions or view settings.

 ### View Details